Feasibility of performing quantum chemistry calculations on quantum computers: A criterion for quantum phase estimation (QPE): estimating the orthogonality catastrophe

-and the associated criterion is naturally $\Omega \sim 1$.
-This criterion depends on the energy and variance of the ansatz and is totally independent on the imaginary time evolution used for its derivation.
+While Eq.~\eqref{eq:kappa} is an exact formula, Eq.~\eqref{eq:fidapprox} is an approximation that relies on the energy $E(\tau)$ to smoothly relax to the ground state.
+When $E(\tau)$ is convex (this has always been the case in previous Green's function quantum Monte Carlo calculations performed by the authors), then Eq.~\eqref{eq:def_varindex} gives an exact upper bound $\Omega \le e^{-I_\Omega}$, which is sufficient for our purpose.
+The associated success criterion for QPE is naturally $\Omega \sim 1$, i.e. $I_\Omega \ll 1$.
+This criterion depends on the energy and variance of the ansatz.
+It is totally independent on the imaginary-time evolution used for its derivation, and it is much easier to calculate than the actual overlap $\Omega$.
+Actually, in cases where one would be able to calculate $\Omega$ directly, there would simply be no need for a quantum computer, as one would already have the entire information on the given state.

-To corroborate the validity of this overlap estimation, we have performed VQE simulations for several molecules, computing both the variational energy and the variance.
-For these small systems, the exact ground state energy can be calculated as well.
-This allows to compute the exact overlap $\Omega$ and check if the estimate Eq.\eqref{eq:fidapprox} holds.
-(On bigger systems, one would rely on estimates such as those currently used in quantum chemistry where one extrapolates from a sequence of increasingly accurate calculations (e.g. CCSD, CCSDT and CCSDTQ calculations)).
-We use the myQLM-fermion package~\cite{Haidar2022}, a one-layer UCC ansatz and a minimum basis set (STO-$3$g for H$_2$ and H$_4$ molecules; the $6$-$31$G basis and active space selection to reduce the Hilbert space dimension from $22$ to $4$ for LiH).
-The convergence of the results versus the optimization step are shown on the right panels of Figure~\ref{fig:varindex}.
+To corroborate the validity of this overlap estimation, we have performed VQE simulations for several small molecules in simple orbital bases, computing both the variational energy and the variance.
+For these small systems (up to 8 qubits), the exact ground state energy in the given orbital basis can be calculated as well using exact diagonalization (aka full configuration interaction).
+This allows to compute the exact overlap $\Omega$ and check that the estimate Eq.~\eqref{eq:fidapprox} holds.
+On bigger systems, one would rely on estimates for $E_0$ such as those currently used in quantum chemistry where one extrapolates from a sequence of increasingly accurate calculations (e.g. CCSD, CCSDT and CCSDTQ calculations).
+We use the myQLM-fermion package~\cite{Haidar2022}, a one-layer UCC ansatz and a minimum basis set (STO-$3$G for H$_2$ and H$_4$ molecules; the $6$-$31$G basis and active space selection to reduce the Hilbert space dimension from $22$ to $4$ for LiH).

+The convergence of the results versus optimization steps is shown on the right panels of Figure~\ref{fig:varindex}.
 Note that the "error bars" in the upper panels stand for the variance of the variational ansatz.
-In the lower panels, we observe a very good match between the right and left-hand sides of Eq.\eqref{eq:fidapprox}, which shows that the overlap index can indeed be used to estimate the overlap $\Omega$.
-This is an important point of this second criterion: adding the calculation of the variance $\sigma_V^2$ provides, together with the energy, very valuable information and we argue that variational calculations should report on the variance.
-Note that in the H$_4$ simulation, which uses $8$ qubits in contrast to H$_2$ and LiH where the number of qubits is only $4$, the convergence is much slower.
+In the lower panels, we observe a very good match between the right and left-hand sides of Eq.~\eqref{eq:fidapprox}, which shows that the overlap index is a good proxy for $\Omega$.
+Our results indicate that the joined calculation of the energy $E_V$ and the variance $\sigma_V^2=\langle H^2 \rangle - E_V^2$ makes variational calculations much more valuable.
+Note that in the H$_4$ simulation, which uses $8$ qubits in contrast to H$_2$, and LiH, where the number of qubits is only $4$, the convergence is much slower.